ecadlabs/ansible-role-celestia-node/README.md

   ```

 ## Quickstart
-This quickstart guide will configure and run a `light` node on your local debian based operating system.
-The quickstart guide assumes that you do not have `ansible`, `docker`, or the `docker` python module installed.
+This quickstart guide will configure and run a `light` node on a debian based operating system.
-1. Install `ansible`
+1. Install the role using the `ansible-galaxy` command.
     ```shell
-    python3 -m pip install --user ansible
+    ansible-galaxy install ecadlabs.celestia_node
     ```
 2. Clone the repository and change to the `tests` directory
     ```shell